tusharmath/commentator/README.md

 ## Usage

-1. add commentator as a dev dependency
+1. Add commentator as a dev dependency

     ```bash
     npm i commentator --save-dev
     ```

 2. Edit your `travis.yml` with the message you'd like to comment your PR with.

     ```diff